trifectatechfoundation/teach-rs/COURSE.md

   - Write applications that follow the Rust API guidelines
   - Set up Rust tests and benchmarks
   - Work with some commonly used crates for logging, argument parsing, deserialization, and testing (Exercise)
-  - Use various methods to improve compile time (Exercise)

 **Topics**
 - **Setting up a Rust crate, bin vs lib**